New Student Guide

 - Activate your student card for library use and take a tour to learn about graduate services in the library

 - Connect with the International Student Experience team, your home away from home while you are in Canada, to find resources, support, and community

 - Meet with an International Student Advisor, if you missed orientation or have questions when you arrive

 - Follow the Office of Graduate and Postdoctoral Studies on Facebook (uofgGradStudies) and Instagram (uofg_gradstudies)

-Congratulations on your offer of admission - we look forward to welcoming you on the the University of Guelph campus this Fall2020.
-The Office of Graduate and Postdoctoral Studies will be offering a Virtual Graduate Orientation this year.
+Congratulations on your offer of admission - we look forward to welcoming you on the the University of Guelph campus The Office of Graduate and Postdoctoral Studies will be offering a Virtual Graduate Orientation this year.
 You will receive an invitation to our Virtual Graduate Orientation by email soon.

 This event provides the opportunity for new graduate students to learn more about what it means to be a graduate student, receive tips on how to succeed in graduate school, become aware of services available on campus and meet other students.
 Orientation is typically held in the first week of the semester in which you begin your studies.
 Make sure you stay tuned to your email, the Graduate Studies website and the Graduate Studies Facebook page for more details.